 You need to take the same approach to your YouTube influencer marketing.
 On which YouTube channels are your intended audience likely to be spending their time?
 These are the channels you should prioritize to approach for your influencer campaigns.

 Your budget will affect your influencer selection.
 You might target rebellious young males, but that doesn't mean that you can afford to work with PewDiePie, any more than it means you could afford to advertise during South Park on traditional tv.

 Therefore you need to focus on looking for YouTubers within your budget who make videos for your intended customers.

 It is also essential that you select influencers who have a similar culture to your brand.
 Disney, for instance, is unlikely to choose any influencers who aren't family-friendly.
 Don't just go for popular, well-known influencers- they may not stand for the same things that you do.

-This is where it makes sense to use an influencer platform or agency to assist you in finding the right influencers for your brand – people who target the same demographics and psychographics you do and communicate using the same tone.
+This is where it makes sense to use an agency or a platform to assist you in finding the right YouTube influencers for your brand – people who target the same demographics and psychographics you do and communicate using the same tone.

 Ultimately you need to ask yourself, are their followers your potential customers?
 If not, then what would be the purpose of working with them?